simonmichael/hledger/hledger/hledger.m4.md

 Each line must contain the same number of separators; empty values are allowed.
 Whitespace can be used in the matcher lines for readability (but not in the if line, currently).
+You can use the comment lines in the table body.
 The table must be terminated by an empty line (or end of file).

 An if table like the above is interpreted as follows: try all of the matchers; whenever a matcher succeeds, assign all of the values on that line to the corresponding hledger fields;
-later lines can overrider earlier ones.
+If multiple lines match, later lines will override fields assigned by the earlier ones - just like the sequence of `if` blocks would behave.

-It is equivalent to this sequence of if blocks:
+If table presented above is equivalent to this sequence of if blocks:

 ```rules
 if MATCHERA